Suzuka Qualifying: Vettel untouchable as Red Bull scoop front row

 6 October, 2012

-Oct.6 (Apex) Reigning world champion Sebastian Vettel was simply untouchable at Suzuka as he powered to pole position for the Japanese Grand Prix and in the process scored his fourth consecutive top spot start at a circuit which he relishes.
+Oct.6 (GP247) Reigning world champion Sebastian Vettel was simply untouchable at Suzuka as he powered to pole position for the Japanese Grand Prix and in the process scored his fourth consecutive top spot start at a circuit which he relishes.

 The German ace and Red Bull showed the kind of pace and dominance which they carried to every race last year, but has largely eluded them for the better part of this season – so much so that Mark Webber’s second fastest time ensures that they lockout the front row for the first time since Brazil last year.